How would you define your style?

 When people see your work, whatever it may be, what do you want them to feel?

-My answer might sound a little strange, but here’s why.
 I want people to feel confused.
 I want them to look at my work and think, how did she do that?
 What’s behind that flower?
 I want them to question the arrangement, because if they can understand it in a second, for me that means it’s not a good design, I didn’t reach my goal.
 It could be very simple, but if the line is interesting and sparks curiosity, if it makes them ask things like, is that a carnation?
 What is that?
 That’s always my goal.
 Even with a bridal bouquet, I want them to look at it and say, what’s in the center?
 What is that?
 And that green?
 I want something to pull them in, so they can’t just see it once and forget it, so it stays with them.